Cookies on the SIM Sherpa website

 at 1pMobile

-Only a handful of networks still let you top up with credit and pay as you go for your minute, texts and data these days.
-SMARTY are not one of them.
-Instead you can keep your SIM active by taking a new bundle every month.
+Few networks still let you top up a SIM with credit and pay as you go for your mins, texts and data.
+But you can’t do this on SMARTY.
+Instead you take a new bundle each month to keep your SIM active with them.

 Useful link: Read our 1p Mobile review